-Stringy period blood, usually dark red to dark brown in colour, means older blood.
+Stringy period blood, usually dark red to dark brown in color, means older blood.
 It’s simply another type of bloody clot and is totally normal!
 But, if the stringy blood at the end of your flow happens to be heavier too, then it may need to be seen by a doctor, so book in an appointment.

-Period blood colours and textures vary throughout your cycle – this is completely normal!
+Period blood colors and textures vary throughout your cycle – this is completely normal!
 The most important thing is to pay attention to your body and the patterns of variations in your period.
 Minor changes in period color and texture don’t necessarily suggest a health problem, and you know what’s normal for your body.

 While you here, why not check out our range of organic and natural period products?